mullak99s-Faithful/mullak99sFaithful/README.md

 - Recommended

 This directory is the version that is on the MinecraftForum page.

-- Snapshot

-This directory is where the snapshot-ready version of the resourcepack will be.
-This will be the latest, snapshot/pre-release version of Minecraft.
+Generally for the latest Minecraft full build.

 - Official Downloads